 Figure 6: Direct GHG Emissions by State and Sector (2017)

 The GHGRP provides a comprehensive dataset that can be used to determine the number of facilities at various emissions levels in many industry sectors.
 The GHGRP can also be used to determine the total GHG emissions from individual facilities, including emissions from fossil fuel combustion and other processes.

 Eighty percent of reporting facilities had emissions less than 250,000 metric tons CO2e.
-In 2016, the 636 largest-emitting facilities—those emitting more than one million metric tons CO2e—accounted for 2.1 billion metric tons CO2e.
-These emissions represent 70.7 percent of the total 2.99 billion metric tons CO2e reported.
-These high-emitting facilities are mainly power plants, but they also include petroleum refineries and facilities in the Chemicals and Metals sectors.
+In 2017, the 613 largest-emitting facilities—those emitting more than one million metric tons CO2e—accounted for 2.05 billion metric tons CO2e.
+These emissions represent 70.4 percent of the total 2.91 billion metric tons CO2e reported.
+These high-emitting facilities are mainly power plants, but they also include facilities in all other direct emitter sectors.

 The GHGRP prescribes methodologies that must be used to determine GHG emissions from each source category.
 Reporters generally have the flexibility to choose among several methods to compute GHG emissions.
 The decision of which method to use may be influenced by the existing environmental monitoring systems in place and other factors.
 Reporters can change emission calculation methods from year to year and within the same year, as long as they meet the requirements for use of the method selected.

 Additional information on the methodologies that reporters use to determine GHG emissions